rickerbh/blog/source/about/index.markdown

 sharing: true
 footer: false
 ---
 My name is Hamish Rickerby.
-I’m a New Zealander living in Melbourne, Australia.
-My wife [@mrsrickerby](http://twitter.com/mrsrickerby) and I recently moved here after 5+ years in the UK.
+I’m a New Zealander living in Sydney, Australia.
+My wife [@amcamr](http://twitter.com/amcamr) and I recently moved here after a couple of years in Melbourne, preceeded by ~6 years in the UK.
+We have a little kid too.
+He's awesome.

 I'm interested in technology in general, but particularly in telecommunications, usage of IT systems in healthcare, small business systems, and all things Apple.

-I run a company called [happtic](http://happtic.com) that creates iOS (iPhone, iPad) and Mac Applications.
-We release iPhone, iPad and Mac applications under the [Glimmer Design](http://glimmerdesign.com) as well as the [happtic](http://happtic.com/) brands.
-We work with clients of all sizes, from FTSE-100 companies down to private individuals.
-[Get in touch](mailto:contact@happtic.com) if you'd like to discuss a project.
+I work for a company called [Simple Machines](http://simplemachines.com.au).
+We do complex systems engineering, mobile applications, product design, UX, and graphic design.
+Think banking, gaming, ticketing.
+High performance, high scalability, big data analytics.

 I'm [@rickerbh](http://twitter.com/rickerbh) on Twitter - you should follow me.